EssyK/metrics-ui/README.md

 UI developed in React that enables a user to create a metric and visualize it in a line graph.

+## How to Access the App
+1. You can directly access the web app here, [Metrics UI](https://metrics-visualization.netlify.app/)

 ## How to Run the App

 1. Clone and start the [Metrics API](https://github.com/EssyK/Metrics)